GUAJILLO PEPPER DRIED

 2.- Drain the chiles and place in a blender with the garlic, cilantro, cumin, cayenne, ginger, lime juice, and olive oil.
 Blend until a smooth paste form.
 Add salt to taste.

 3.- Rinse and dry the fish, sprinkle with a bit of salt, and place in a nonreactive container.
-Cover the fish on all sides with the guajillo chile paste and refrigerate for a couple of hours.
+Cover the fish on all sides with the guajillo chili paste and refrigerate for a couple of hours.

 4.- While the fish is marinating, you can make the cabbage topping.
 Toss the shredded cabbage with 1 teaspoon of salt and let it sit unrefrigerated for 1 hour.
 Drain off the excess liquid and then mix the cabbage with the serrano chile, cumin, cilantro, mayonnaise, and lime juice.
 Add salt and black pepper to taste and refrigerate.

 5.- After the fish has marinated, melt the butter in a skillet over medium heat.
 Shake off any excess marinade and then cook the fillets for 3 minutes on each side.
 Add salt to taste.
-Cut the fish into bite-size pieces and place in warm tortillas.
+Cut the fish into bite-size pieces and place them in warm tortillas.
 Top with the cabbage slaw and serve with Cotija cheese, lime wedges, and salsa.